nanotheorygroup/kaldo/docs/README.md

 ### Examples

-Examples are currently written to run on Google Colab, and can be found in the examples folder.
+Examples can be found in the `examples` folder.
+There are also two tutorials available in the documentation that can be run in [Binder](https://mybinder.org/) and [Google Colab](https://colab.research.google.com).

 ### Other configurations
 #### LAMMPS setup